maylad31/allin1_ocr/README.md

 Perfroms ocr on all the files in the directory and saves the results to corresponding text files.
 You can run on pdf, png, jpeg, jpg.

-If you ask me, paddleocr is fast and reasonable accurate.
+If you ask me, paddleocr is fast and reasonably accurate.
 Doctr is good too.

 You are welcome to add any other library.</br>